gopherst/hidemyass/README.md

 # HIDE MY ASS!

-Hide My Ass! fetches and connects to listed proxies at www.hidemyass.com This ruby gem lets you connect anonymously, fetch proxies from hidemyass.com and try each one until a successful connection is made.
+Hide My Ass! fetches and connects to listed proxies at www.hidemyass.com.

+This ruby gem aims to connect you anonymously, it fetches proxies from hidemyass.com and tries each one until a successful connection is made.

 ## Installation